RobGeada/Openshift-Style/README.md

 ## Setup
 1. Clone this repo into any directory
-2. Make sure the Docker daemon is running
+2. Make sure the Docker daemon is running and you are logged into a Docker account for which you have push permissions
 3. Make sure you are logged in to your OpenShift cluster via `oc login`

 ## Usage